 It was important that the class worked together as a community to establish these norms, so that everyone felt valued and invested.
 We all agreed to follow these expectations to the best of our ability and give reminders when needed.

 By agreeing upon a set of norms, we have taken the first step in building our learning community.
-We are off to a great
+We are off to a great start!

 Why Social Smarts*?